TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Introduction

 \section{Introduction}

-Over the last few years, Large Multimodal Models (LMMs) have demonstrated tremendous progress in the area of video understanding, particularly for the video question-answering (VideoQA) domain~\citep{fu2022violet,wang2022internvideo}.
-More recently, LMMs have been able to achieve impressive results through video-based models~\citep{lin2023videollava,sun2023longform, ye2022hitea, li2022lavender}.
+Over the last few years, Large Multimodal Models (LMMs) have demonstrated tremendous progress in the area of video understanding, particularly for the video question-answering (VideoQA) domain~\citep{fu2021violet,wang2022internvideo}.
+More recently, LMMs have been able to achieve impressive results through video-based models~\citep{lin2023videollava,NEURIPS2022_f8290cc, ye2023hitea, li2023lavender}.
 However, video models require a high level of computational complexity to fine-tune, and annotations are difficult and expensive to collect.
-As a result, many recent approaches~\citep{xue2023clipvip, yu2023selfchained, zhang2023simple} operate on a frame level, leveraging large-scale image-based pretraining in a zero-shot setting.
+As a result, many recent approaches~\citep{xue2023clipvip, yu2023self, zhang2023simple} operate on the frame level, leveraging large-scale image-based pretrained models in a zero-shot manner.

-Despite the effectiveness of image-based LMMs for image tasks, applying them to VideoQA is challenging since using all frames results in high computational demands and redundancy.
-Thus, many works try to select subsets of frames, either through uniform sampling \citep{zhang2023simple} or keyframe selection \citep{yu2023selfchained}.
-However, uniform sampling may skip important information, while keyframe selection methods might select the wrong frames and mislead the model.
-To address this, we introduce a novel video traversal approach using a ``Planner,'' an LLM agent that creates a plan to find and extract key information.

-Next, we wish to ensure we can capture correct and detailed information from frames when executing the plan.
-Yet, the common captioning approach provides general descriptions for the frame, whereas answering questions often requires more specific details.
-Moreover, not all elements of the frame are relevant to the question and may even be misleading.
-As a result, we propose an interactive question-answering process using a ``Locator" to locate and extract the most relevant and fine-grained details from each frame.
-Specifically, we use two LMM agents, one who asks questions about the frame and another who answers them.

-Nevertheless, it can be difficult for the model to collect all necessary details in a single pass, and extracting incorrect information may be misleading.
-Hence, we introduce an iterative approach using an ''Evaluator'' that reviews collected information after each iteration and evaluates if it has enough information to answer the question.
-If there is, the answer is selected; otherwise, the new information is used to ''Replan'' and begin a new iteration.
+Moreover, these models may need to do several tasks simultaneously in a single step.
+In particular, they should identify the correct events in videos by understanding what information is relevant and ignoring irrelevant information.
+Next, they would need to extract specific and question-relevant visual details and use them to answer the question.
+As such, one iteration might not be enough to collect all the necessary information.
+For example, many current approaches use simple captioning, which is often too general to extract specific details, or they might miss important events.
+In these cases, current approaches cannot revisit the video to find additional information.
+Decomposing this process into different components allows each component to adapt to newly collected information.

+To address this, we introduce a modular multi-LMM agent framework for VideoQA.
+A Planner agent instructs agents in charge of different tasks, such as navigating through the video, extracting visual information through a question-answering process, and reviewing this information to select an answer.
+Feedback from the agents is then passed on to each other and back to the Planner, who uses the feedback to update its instructions.
+In this way, we can revisit the video to narrow our focus or expand our search to more relevant information and extract specific details to answer the question.